-Many accommodations are provided in Bluebook.
+Most students with accommodations test digitally, and many accommodations are provided right in Bluebook.
 For example, if you're approved for extended time, you'll receive a digital exam enabled with your approved amount of extended time per section.
+If you need large print, you can use zoom.
+If you need assistance with reading, you might be approved for Text-to-Speech (Embedded) or Screen Reader (Non-Embedded).